 No matter how good the content, the question of whether watching major sporting events in VR can ever graduate from being a novelty remains.
 Is VR truly the future of content consumption, or just a passing fad?

-"We look at it holistically," Aufhauser says.
+"We look at it holistically," is Aufhauser's response to this question.
 "We're looking at immersive media, and VR is an important component of that.
 The idea around immersive media is that fans are moving from only a passive experience – whether on a mobile device or 70-inch screen at home, towards a fully immersive experience.

 TV may still be king of content consumption, but VR is starting to work its way in.
 Exact viewer numbers aren't yet forthcoming, but from our time watching the Winter Olympics broadcasts, we can say it's well worth checking them out in VR, if you own a headset.